-- a) When is a settlement fail reportable? - b) How should a settlement fail on the closing leg be reported? - c) By when should a settlement fail be reported? - d) Contractually there is a difference between a settlement failure of the closing leg between securities borrowing and lending transaction and (reverse) repo transactions.
-Does this mean that the reporting of a settlement fail of the closing leg of a (reverse) repo transaction follows the contractual termination date? - e) How should a settlement fail on the closing leg of a CCP-cleared SFT be reported, where the settlement is on a net basis?
+- a) When is a settlement fail reportable? - b) How should a settlement fail on the closing leg be reported? - c) By when should a settlement fail be reported? - d) Is a settlement fail reportable, where the Counterparties have been unable to modify the maturity date of an SFT due to a failed settlement that takes place after the day following the maturity date (S+1)? - e) Contractually there is a difference between a settlement failure of the closing leg between securities borrowing and lending transaction and (reverse) repo transactions.
+Does this mean that the reporting of a settlement fail of the closing leg of a (reverse) repo transaction follows the contractual termination date? - f) How should a settlement fail on the closing leg of a CCP-cleared SFT be reported, where the settlement is on a net basis?

 - a) A temporary settlement failure, that neither results in a termination of the SFT, nor in a modification of any of the reportable characteristics of the SFT, should not be reported as per paragraph 94 of the ESMA SFTR Reporting Guidelines.
-If the settlement failure results in an amendment to the transaction, then the amendment should be reported accordingly with the action type "MODI" as per paragraph 98 of the ESMA SFTR Reporting Guidelines. - b) Where on the day following the maturity date the counterparties become aware that the closing leg of the SFT has not been settled, they should send a report with action type "MODI" to amend the maturity date to the next day or other future day on which it is expected to settle, as per paragraph 115 of the ESMA SFTR Reporting Guidelines. - c) An amendment of the maturity date (S) would be possible only until the day following the maturity date (S+1).
-As from this date the SFT will no longer be outstanding and it will not be possible to "reopen" it. - d) The reporting of settlement fails of the closing leg applies to all types of SFTs.
-Counterparties should apply paragraph 115 of the ESMA SFTR Reporting Guidelines in the broad scope of the reporting obligation under Art 4(1) SFTR, and it cannot be interpreted as covering only the case where the counterparties agree to amend the settlement date.
-The reporting of the settlement fail of the closing leg of a (reverse) repo transaction should be made by following the actual settlement date, not the contractual termination date.
+If the settlement failure results in an amendment to the transaction, then the amendment should be reported accordingly with the action type "MODI" as per paragraph 98 of the ESMA SFTR Reporting Guidelines. - b) Where on the day following the maturity date the counterparties become aware that the closing leg of the SFT has not been settled, they should send a report with action type "MODI"

+3 The guidance provided in the SFTR Q&A is circumscribed to the reporting of SFTs and by no means precludes or pre-empts the reporting of settlement fails required under any EU legislation.